 I was immediately captivated by a post of Karl Koehler & Victor Ancona, which won the National War Poster Competition in 1942, an effort of the Roosevelt administration to counter the anti-war voices of media barons such as William Randolph Hearst.
 When I asked Mr. Lowry, the president of the Swann Galleries and guest appraiser in the Antiques Roadshow, how to judge the rarity of posters, he said there were no solid statistics of how many were made for specific ones.
 Research regarding to the rarity is based on auction records.
 “For this particular one, I have seen 12 posters in the past 15 years.”
 He commented.

 Rarity is one thing that can somehow be quantified, yet collectability is subjective and personal.
 When I asked who were the typical collectors of the vintage posters, Mr. Lowry’s answer was similar to what Heather Coleman, the vintage photo dealer said in the previous post.
 “People are looking for different things in the posters,” said Mr. Lowry, “Some people like war posters, some only buy those with eagles.”
-Some posters happen to have luxury contents that may appeal to multiple collectors with different angles, thus vintage posters purport the notion of modernism in that they reflect what are in viewer’s minds.
-This poster strikes me with its diametric extremity: a caricature depiction of a Nazi official which does not amuse, but chills the viewer.
-The colorless monocle with reflection of an executed victim provides a crude solemnity and urgency which counter all the angular and comic facial features rendered in warm skin tones.
+Some posters happen to have luxury contents that may appeal to multiple collectors from different angles, thus vintage posters purport the notion of modernism in that they reflect what is in viewers’ minds.
+This poster strikes me with its diametric extremity: a caricature depiction of a Nazi official which does not amuse but chills the viewer.
+The colorless monocle with the reflection of an executed victim provides a crude solemnity and urgency which counter all the angular and comic facial features rendered in warm skin tones.
 The title says it all: the enemy is not just persons, but the detachment and indifference to life, dignity and freedom.

-Geo’s favorite is lot 113 when he spotted it from the catalog.
-It is interesting to find a poster during the war time that advocated books.
+Geo’s favorite is lot 113 when he spotted it in the catalog.
+It is interesting to find a poster during wartime that advocated books.
 In the poster, a giant book stands like a castle behind a group of Nazi soldiers who are burning books.
 On the cover of the giant book, it reads: “People die, but books never die.
 No man and no force can put thought in a concentration camp forever.
 No man and no force can take from the world the books that embody man’s eternal fight against tyranny.
 In this war, we know, books are weapons.”
 Geo said this reminded him of the quote on the Jefferson Memorial: “I have sworn upon the altar of god, eternal hostility against every form of tyranny over the mind of man.”
 The words still resonate today in the age of Amazon Kindle and iPhone.

 When I brought the catalog to one of my co-workers, an MIT graduate last year, he was amazed by the images, in particular of those related to the war and machines.
-Even though Mr. Lowry didn’t talk about the demography of poster collecting, I have found that they are more attractive than the 19th century fine arts to young collectors.
-First, posters are relatively easy to carry compared to the canvas art within gilded shadow boxes.
+Even though Mr. Lowry didn’t talk about the demography of poster collecting, I have found that they are more attractive than the 19th-century fine arts to young collectors.
+First, posters are relatively easy to carry compared to canvas art within gilded shadow boxes.
 Most of the posters in the current sale which I have seen are mounted on archival paper which is further mounted on canvas to prevent crease or tear.
-(Rebecca, the Media Relations specialist from the gallery suggested a UV filtered glass will prevent colors from fading to great extent.)
+(Rebecca, the Media Relations specialist from the gallery suggested a UV-filtered glass will prevent colors from fading to great extent.)
 Secondly, the subject matter is more direct yet with enough subtlety to challenge minds.
 Lastly the bigger, the better.
 The grand size of vintage posters can engulf the viewer, especially in relatively small bachelor’s apartments or those of New Yorkers.
 Those propaganda posters, once again, speak loud and clear of the owner’s taste, credos or in some cases a sense of humor.

 On the way from the preview with my friend Huan who had never been to a poster sale preview before, he commented: “I really love a lot of them.
-If I owned one, I would put the pictures on my t-shirt!
-They would look so cool ! ” Well, he is hooked.
+If I owned one, I would put the pictures on my T-shirt!
+They would look so cool! ” Well, he is hooked.